 Immediately after the October 2015 storm event the County began identifying properties which met the HMGP buyout criteria.
 These were combined into 9 project sites and were submitted to the state for review and approval.
 Upon approval by the state the projects were then sent to FEMA for approval.
-Approvals for all nine application have been received by the County as of December 31, 2017(4286 F0-S30, 4286 F0-S31, 4286 F0-S32, 4286 F0-S33, 4286 F0-S34, 4286 F0-S35, 4286 F0-S276, 4286 F0-S8, 4286 F0-S9).
-The County is awaiting approval from FEMA on 4286 F0-S8 and 4286 F0-S9.
-These application include a total of approximately 80 properties with 71 being identified as residential and 9 identified as non-residential.
+Approvals for all nine applications have been received by the County as of December 31, 2017(4286 F0-S30, 4286 F0-S31, 4286 F0-S32, 4286 F0-S33, 4286 F0-S34, 4286 F0-S35, 4286 F0-S276, 4286 F0-S8, 4286 F0-S9).
+During this reporting period, the County has received approval from FEMA on 4286 F0-S8 and is awaiting approval on 4286 F0-S9.
+These applications include a total of approximately 80 properties with 71 being identified as residential and 9 identified as non-residential.
 Approximately twenty-seven (27) of the residential properties have been identified as being ineligible to provide benefit to a LMI qualified area, however, do qualify as meeting urgent need eligibility.
 Those properties meeting the urgent need national objective had sustained greater than 51% damage and are located in the floodway meeting HUD's criteria for urgent need.